Personal Foul ... Excessive Snacking

-About the time the clock is winding down on the game on Sunday night and you've survived your own Super Bowl wardrobe malfunction -- a popped button, or a loosened belt -- you may have consumed 3,000 calories or more.
+About the time the clock is winding down on the Super Bowl game, you may have consumed 3,000 calories or more.

 Personal foul, excessive snacking.

-Trailing only Thanksgiving for caloric intake, Super Bowl Sunday can be hard on your waist line and also makes your heart work harder to digest those calories.
+Topping the year for single-day caloric consumption, Super Bowl Sunday can be hard on your waistline and also makes your heart work harder to digest those calories.

 To put the traditional Super Bowl gluttony into perspective, here are a few favorites of Super Bowl parties and their approximate calories: